How to Start a Worm Farm for Profit and Make Passive Income

 Who Can Start a Worm Farm?

-Even a child could raise a Red Wigglers in their spare time.
+Even a child could raise Red Wigglers in their spare time.
 You just need to make sure to feed your worms adequate table scraps such as fruits and veggies and non-processed or fatty foods.
 You also need to keep them in some solid containers with non-toxic bedding that is comfortable for them.